 And when there is no support of doctors or an Occupational Health department, ‘sleep leadership’ in such situations becomes ‘sleep discipline’, as you are your own leader!

-With the workforce increasingly being dominated by millennials and Gen-Z, ‘sleep leadership’ will find a platform soon in organizations where it hasn’t; that’s the future and that’s the solution to improve performance!
+With the workforce increasingly being dominated by millennials and Gen-Z, ‘sleep leadership’ will find a platform soon in organizations where it hasn’t; that’s the future and that’s one of the solutions which leaders will find it difficult to ignore to improve performance!

 To know more, contact